The Isogeny Problems

 Statement: Given \( \operatorname{End}(E) \) and a representation of an isogeny \( \varphi : E \to E' \), compute \( \operatorname{End}(E') \).

-A solution contains: the description of a classical polynomial-time algorithm to compute \( \operatorname{End}(E') \) for any representation of \( \varphi \).
+A solution contains: the description of a classical polynomial-time algorithm to compute \( \operatorname{End}(E') \) for any representation of \( \varphi \), or, show that such an algorithm cannot exist.

 Problem 7